rovelstars/discord-list/README.md

 <br>

 > ## This is the old version of RDL.
 Kept archived for showcasing in museum.
-Latest version is currently in closed source development, may get open sourced in future.
+Latest version at [rdl](https://github.com/rovelstars/rdl) and will be soon exchanging repos with this!
+The new version is in heavy development, and supports self hosting!
+Check it out!

 <br>